athdot/pixie/README.md

 ### **Instructions for running our Program**

-In order to use our application, first you must download all the relevant files, including Pixie, PixieSubmenus, PixieYourProfile, PixieSearchUser, PixieViewComments, PixieViewPost, Client, Server, StreamParse, Account, Client, CryptoHash, and Data Management.
+In order to use our application, first you must download all the relevant files, including Pixie, PixieThread, PixieSubmenus, PixieYourProfile, PixieSearchUser, PixieViewComments, PixieViewPost, Client, Server, StreamParse, Account, Client, CryptoHash, and Data Management.
 Once you have downloaded these to an IDE of your choice, you can use the program by running the main method of the Server class to open the server, then running the Pixie class main method to open the application.

 ### **Submission Details**

-Jasmine - Submitted Report on Brightspace
+Sami - Submitted Report on Brightspace

 Charles - Submitted Vocareum workspace

-Sami - Submitted Presentation on Brightspace
+Nathan - Submitted Presentation on Brightspace

 ### **Class Descriptions**